r-mohanty/Super-Rez/README.md

 Our report can be found in CS_1430_Final_Progress_Report_Final_Draft.pdf, which is in the main directory, and our poster can be found in 1430_poster_final.pdf, also in the main directory

+# Other Infromation

+The heart of the code is located in the src directory, and was run using the commands in the demo.sh file.
+Given the depth of our models, training is quite time-consuming and use of a high-end GPU is almost mandatory.

 # Citations

 [1] Bee Lim, Sanghyun Son, Heewon Kim, Seungjun Nah, and Kyoung Mu Lee, **"Enhanced Deep Residual Networks for Single Image Super-Resolution,"** <i>2nd NTIRE: New Trends in Image Restoration and Enhancement workshop and challenge on image super-resolution in conjunction with **CVPR 2017**. </i> [[PDF](http://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Lim_Enhanced_Deep_Residual_CVPR_2017_paper.pdf)] [[arXiv](https://arxiv.org/abs/1707.02921)] [[Slide](https://cv.snu.ac.kr/research/EDSR/Presentation_v3(release).pptx)]